 The two largest train stations on the Surfliner route are Los Angeles Union Station and San Diego Union Station.
 Both of these destinations offer easy access to numerous nearby attractions along with connections to a trolley or underground train systems.

 One unique train station along the Surfliner route is San Clemente.
-The Surfliner drops off passengers off at the San Clemente Pier and only steps to the sand.
+The Surfliner drops off passengers at the San Clemente Pier and only steps to the sand.

 The Los Angeles to San Diego track was once served by the Santa Fe San Diegan trains.
-Amtrak took over the route in 2000 and the Pacific Surfliner was born.
+Amtrak took over the route in 2000, and the Pacific Surfliner was born.
 Today the Pacific Surfliner route is one of the busiest passenger train services in the nation.

 Amtrak Pacific Surfliner offers twelve daily round-trip journeys between San Diego and Los Angeles.
 There are six daily trains from Los Angeles Union Station north to Santa Barbara.

-If you were to travel the full 350-mile route the trip would take a little over eight hours.
+If you were to travel the full 350-mile route, the trip would take a little over eight hours.
 Los Angeles to San Diego travel time is a little under three hours.

 Amtrak Pacific Surfliner Stations – Day Trips

 San Luis Obispo is the Northern Most stop of the Amtrak Pacific Surfline.
-If you wish to travel further north from here you can continue on the Coast Starlight train.
-San Luis Obispo is nestled among the hills, just south of Paso Robles, Atascadero, and north of Pismo Beach, the city is halfway between San Francisco and Los Angeles.
+If you wish to travel further north from here, you can continue on the Coast Starlight train.
+San Luis Obispo is nestled among the hills, just south of Paso Robles, Atascadero, and north of Pismo Beach; the city is halfway between San Francisco and Los Angeles.
 San Luis Obispo is the closest train station to Hearst Castle.

 Grover Beach is one of the Five Cities of the Central Coast.
 Pismo Beach, Oceano, Arroyo Grande, and Shell Beach.
-Grover Beach Amtrak station is located on Grand Ave, which is also the entrance road to Pismo Dunes recreation area.
+Grover Beach Amtrak station is located on Grand Ave, which is also the entrance road to the Pismo Dunes recreation area.
 Grover Beach is the nearest station to Pismo Beach.
-From here the Surfline route turns inland to San Luis Obispo.
+From here, the Surfline route turns inland to San Luis Obispo.

-Goleta California is just north of Santa Barbara.
+Goleta, California, is just north of Santa Barbara.
 Goleta beaches are typically less crowded than Santa Barbara’s, and Goleta Beach Park is the ideal destination for a quiet family day trip or a romantic weekend getaway.
-If you are a rail fan you should check out Goleta’s South Coast Railroad Museum.
-The museum offers exhibits about rail life, historical artifacts and a collection of rare photographs and memorabilia.
+If you are a railfan, you should check out Goleta’s South Coast Railroad Museum.
+The museum offers exhibits about rail life, historical artifacts, and a collection of rare photographs and memorabilia.

 Santa Barbara California Amtrak train station is only a ten-minute walk to Stearns Wharf and beach hotels.
-While it is possible to take the Surfliner train to Santa Barbara for a day trip we suggest spending at least one night.
+While it is possible to take the Surfliner train to Santa Barbara for a day trip, we suggest spending at least one night.
 Attractions are plentiful in this wonderful coastal town.
 One day is just not enough for most travelers.
 Santa Barbara is a three-hour train trip from Los Angeles.

-Carpinteria is south of Santa Barbara and the Amtrak station is within easy walking distance of Carpinteria State Park.
+Carpinteria is south of Santa Barbara, and the Amtrak station is within easy walking distance of Carpinteria State Park.
 This sleepy suburb on the Santa Barbara Channel of the Pacific will put visitors in touch with destinations that make California’s coast a traveler’s delight.

 Union Station is a hub of activity with Metro and Amtrak trains arriving hourly.
 Passenger trains depart hourly South to San Diego and North to Santa Barbara and points beyond.
 Downtown Los Angeles Union Station nearby attractions include Chinatown and Olvera Street.
-Metro rail lines connect with the rest of the city Including Universal Studios Hollywood.
+Metro rail lines connect with the rest of the city, Including Universal Studios Hollywood.

 San Juan Capistrano is one of the most popular day trips by train along the route of the Amtrak Pacific Surfliner.
-Historic Mission San Juan Capistrano is within easy walking distance of Amtrak station.
+Historic Mission San Juan Capistrano is within easy walking distance of the Amtrak station.
 Families, school groups, and day-trippers all enjoy the convenience of traveling by train to see the mission.

 San Clemente’s Train Station is adjacent to Pier, only steps to beach and nearby hotels.
 San Clemente is a popular summer beach day trip from inland areas of Southern California.
 Visitors can enjoy a day at the beach and avoid summer traffic and parking problems.

-Oceanside Amtrak Pacific Surfliner train station is three blocks from the beach and the towns huge wooden pier.
+Oceanside Amtrak Pacific Surfliner train station is three blocks from the beach and the town’s huge wooden pier.
 Oceanside is perfect for a day trip or weekend getaway by train.
-At one time, the Oceanside Chamber of Commerce Slogan promoted this beach town with a huge billboard along Highway 101 “Tan Your Hide in Oceanside.”
+At one time, the Oceanside Chamber of Commerce Slogan promoted this beach town with a huge billboard along Highway 101, “Tan Your Hide in Oceanside.”
 These days the Chamber of Commerce has a slightly different vision “Oceanside Classic California Beach Community.”

 San Diego’s historic Santa Fee train Station is the end of the Pacific Surfliner route.
 There are several popular attractions within walking distance of the station.
-Many riders continue on to the border via San Diego red trolley.
-Buses and trolleys depart every few minute from the train station to many of San Diego’s most popular attractions.
+Many riders continue to the border via San Diego red trolley.
+Buses and trolleys depart every few minutes from the train station to many of San Diego’s most popular attractions.

 How much do Amtrak Surfliner tickets cost?

-Amtrak Pacific Surfliner Train train tickets buy online at Amtrak California’s website, train stations or onboard trains.
+Amtrak Pacific Surfliner Train train tickets buy online at Amtrak California’s website, train stations, or onboard trains.